 Step 2: Complete a Bachelor of Science in Nursing (Four Years)

-Most advanced nursing degrees require applicants to have already completed a bachelor’s of science in nursing.
+Most advanced nursing degrees require applicants to complete a bachelor’s of science in nursing.
 This degree can either be completed as a stand-alone four-year program or be done as a completer program for nurses who only have an associate.
 Aspiring nurse-midwives should look for programs that include a rotation in labor and delivery or a mother-baby unit.

 Step 3: Become a Registered Nurse (Timelines Vary)